heximer/heximer.github.io/team.md

 **Innovation** - “The most damaging phrase in the language is: ‘it’s always been done that way.’” - Grace Hopper
 **Humility** - Our founders' parting words were to ‘be willing to admit when we were wrong.’
 We carry on that tradition in all we do.
 **Objectivity** - We routinely evaluate our decision-making and show a willingness to change our minds given new evidence.

+# Meet The Team

+Our team of professionals.